elsade/streaming-media-tutorial/README.md

 2) Create one or more subdirectories in the static/stations folder.

-3) Add music to the these directories.
+3) Add mp3 or mp4 files to the these directories.

 4) Run using the command, 'node server.js'